 Four fantastic Scottish cheeses from the finest farmhouses to be found.

-Fresh and light Anster cheese (Cheshire-esque), extra-mature Scottish cloth-bound Cheddar, the strong and spicy Lanark Blue, and a seasonal guest cheese from Scotland varying on the seasonality from soft bries to pungent washed-rinds.
+Fresh and light Anster cheese (Cheshire-esque), extra-mature Scottish cloth-bound Cheddar, the strong and spicy Biggar Blue, and a seasonal guest cheese from Scotland varying on the seasonality from soft bries to pungent washed-rinds.

 More about this

 This Scottish cheese selection box includes:

 Biggar [or Lanark Blue].
 Unpasteurised Goat’s [Sheep’s] milk.
 250g.

 An iconic farmhouse British cheese, this is Scotland’s answer to Picos; the Errington’s either make with rich goat’s [Biggar] or sheep’s milk [Lanark] milk complemented by a strong, powerful blue veining.